Modern Romanticism 101 – A Guide

 Doctor Who TV Series

-While we don’t necessarily follow the Romantic movement to exactness, as again it’s broad, much of what we do cover is steeped in or influenced by the imaginative, fantastical/supernatural, individualistic, rural (IE: country or small-town life), poetic elements of Romanticism (and especially Dark Romanticism).
+While we don’t necessarily follow the Romantic movement to exactness, as again, it’s broad, much of what we cover is steeped in or influenced by the imaginative, fantastical/supernatural, individualistic, nostalgic, poetic elements of Romanticism.

-The definition: Modern Romanticism includes stories from 1900 to the present day influenced by Medieval Romanticism and the artistic and literary movement from the 18th to 19th centuries.
+The definition: Modern Romanticism is a movement that emphasizes stories from 1900 to the present day influenced by Medieval Romanticism and the Romantic Era (the artistic and literary movement) of the 18th and 19th centuries.

 On the other hand, we categorize all stories from the actual Romantic Era up to 1899 as Romanticism.
-We also categorize stories pre-Romantic Period that influenced the 19th-century movement as Romanticism as well.
-IE: Medieval Romanticism, Shakespeare, the early Gothic novel, fairy tales, and folklore, etc.
+We also categorize stories from the pre-Romantic Period that influenced the 19th-century movement as Romanticism.
+IE: Medieval Romanticism, Shakespeare, the early Gothic novel, fairy tales, folklore, etc.

-To sum it up then, Modern Romanticism includes stories influenced by the movement from 1900 till the present day.
-In contrast, Romanticism encompasses stories pre-Romantic Era, through the actual historical movement, all the way to 1899.
+To summarize, Modern Romanticism includes stories influenced by the movement from 1900 to the present.
+In contrast, Romanticism encompasses stories from the pre-Romantic Era through the actual historical movement, all the way to 1899.

-So, here at The Silver Petticoat Review, we discuss old-fashioned romance (lowercase ‘r’) and Romance (with a capital ‘R’).
+And here at The Silver Petticoat Review, we discuss old-fashioned romance (lowercase ‘r’) and Romance (with a capital ‘R’).
 We are the site of romance and Romance!
-Make sense?

 Modern Romanticism Checklist (Silver Petticoat Style):